SteffenKn/WS2801-PI-web-server/README.md

 ## Configuration

-The config can be provided when initializing the Ws2801Webserver.
+The config can be specified when initializing the Ws2801Webserver.
-If no config was provided or if the repository is used the defaultConfig will be used which is stored [here](./src/config/config.ts).
+If no config was specified or if the repository is used, the defaultConfig which is stored [here](./src/config/config.ts).

-The config may look like this:
+The config can look like this:
 ```
 {
   port: 45451,